ExchangeServices/API/Outcome API/Lifecare Outcome API - Readme.txt

 3.0.3	Following changes has been done:
 	- Updated schema for national test results
 	- Updated documentation for national test results

+3.0.4	Following changes has been done:
+	- Updated Tech Spec documentation for national test results for courses
+	- Updated schema file (changed cardinality for grades in national tests)